wushenrong/accessible-lanyon/README.md

 - `main` for development and releases.
   **All pull requests should be to submitted against `main`.**
-- `gh-pages` for project site, a github action is ran to build the site.
+- `pages` for project site, a github action is ran to build the site.
   **Please avoid using this branch as is a difference between the branches.**

 ## Author